dallas-hall/learning-c/UNSW-Richard-Buckland-C-course/Richard-Buckland-UNSW-Computing-1917-C-course.md

         -   `#define VARIABLE_NAME VARIABLE_VALUE` is used to create
             CONSTANTS

-WARN: The biggest obstacle to learning is you!

 -   Problems with learning programming, or learning or doing anything!

+-   The biggest obstacle to learning is you!

     -   You need to work hard and be determined.